 “We hope to have a plan in West Virginia to take advantage of being first in the market, as we were with [racetrack] video lottery and table games” said attorney Danielle Boyd of the Lottery Commission, per the Charleston Gazette-Mail.

 Two of the state’s five casinos are located in Ohio County in West Virginia’s panhandle, bordering the states of Ohio and Pennsylvania.
 Lawmakers see economic opportunity in getting to market early on sports betting and bringing in residents from those neighbors.
+Some lawmakers also have their eye on putting mobile sportsbooks in Ohio.

 “People are already gambling” Fluharty told SportsHandle in December.
 “Everybody and their mother is basically gambling at this point on sports.
 But yet we’re not making a single penny off of it at the state level or at the federal level.
 Why would we not take advantage of this opportunity to regulate something that’s already taking place?
 Therefore making it safer and more productive, and I think at the same time shrinking the black market, deriving revenue from it, without raising anybody’s taxes.”